xkazuma/mil-library/README.md

-# docker-vite
+# mil-library

-A template project developed using Vite on Docker container.
+This project is a web application for managing books in Media Informatics Laboratory.

-## How to use
+## How to build

 1. You clone this repository on your environment for development.
 2. Please execute scripts as follows: